dv2y/ROLauncher/README.md

 How that works?
 ---------------

+Put both Launcher.bat and Launcher.ini on your RO folder, edit Launcher.ini with the path for both applications and wow.

 Launcher.ini holds just your RCX and RO paths, and Launcher.bat utilizes that information to launch both applications.